brapifra/vscode-phpserver/README.md

 To stop the server just search for "Stop PHP Server" or right-click on the editor.

-Now with Windows support, auto open localhost in browser.
+Now with Windows support, auto open localhost in browser and custom router script option added.

+### Custom router script

+If a custom router script is used on a Windows platform, there will be no console output unless a logger like [this](src/logger.php) is included in the script.

 ## Requirements